BOARD OF DIRECTORS MANDATE

 In addition, the Board will select, upon recommendation from the Corporate Governance Committee, from among committee members a chair for each committee who will assume responsibility for providing leadership to enhance the effectiveness and independence of his or her committee.
-Each such Committee chair will be a non-management, independent director, except in the case of the Investment Committee which may be chaired by a director who is also a member of management.
+Each such Committee chair will be an independent director, except in the case of the Investment Committee which may be chaired by a director who is also a member of management.
 If in any year, the Board does not appoint a chair for a particular committee, the incumbent chair of that committee will continue in office until a successor is appointed.

 - Independent directors